tomaskala/server-config/README.md

 ## Adding a new secret

-1. Put it into `secrets.nix` and assign a key.
+1. Put it into `secrets.nix` (prefixed with `twinpeaks-`) and assign a key.
-2. Add it into `machines/twinpeaks/secrets-management.nix`.
+2. Add it into `machines/twinpeaks/secrets-management.nix` (_not_ prefixed with
+   `twinpeaks-`).
 3. Edit it with `agenix -e <secret.age>`.

+Note: Prefixing each secret by the hostname in `secrets.nix` prevents conflicts in case multiple machines want to use a secret with the same name (e.g.
+`users-tomas-password`).
+The hostname prefix is automatically put in place to the file names in `secrets-management.nix`, but not to the Nix variables.
+That in turn allows sharing configurations between machines, reusing the secret name, but not the secret itself.